ibm-cloud-docs/vpc/faqs-placement-groups.md

 Yes, you can resize an instance that is part of a placement group.
 When an instance is resized, the instance is stopped, the profile is updated, and the instance is restarted.
 When the instance is restarted, the instance is placed according to the placement group strategy.

-## Can I provision an instance with both a placement group strategy and a dedicate host placement at the same time?
+## Can I provision an instance with both a placement group strategy and a dedicated host placement at the same time?
 {: #faq-placement-groups-5}
 {: faq}